Dragod/youtube-downloader/README.md

 # Youtube downloader

-Copy/paste a youtube video in the GUI, click download!
+Copy/paste a youtube video url in the GUI, click download!

 Built with tkinter